Café Agua Azul

 There's even a decent-sized menu of pub-grub favorites like burgers and buffalo wings for those without a taste for seafood.
 And if after indulging in Agua Azul's dinner menu you've managed to leave room for dessert, then set your sights on the bananas foster or house-made brownie laden with two heaping scoops of vanilla ice cream.
 Maybe wash it all down with their famous blended blue margarita.

-Congo Restaurant is part of the multi-story, colonial-style Hotel San Bada, which is located adjacent to the entrance of Manuel Antonio National Park.
+Congo Restaurant is part of the multi-story, colonial-style Hotel San Bada, one of the best family-friendly lodgings in Manuel Antonio.
+As a bonus, the hotel is located adjacent to the entrance of Manuel Antonio National Park.
 It's a somewhat hidden gem where you can expect service with a smile.
 The menu bills itself as international but really you can't go wrong with indulgent classics like steak and lobster.
 Maybe go for the local red snapper or arroz con camarones (rice with shrimp), and they also do their own handmade tortillas which are a must-try.
 Be sure to enjoy your meal on the patio next to the inviting swimming pool.
 It might just entice you to check into a room (Bonus that Congo's decadent buffet breakfast is free for guests of the hotel).
 Vegetarians can rejoice, too, because there's an entirely separate menu for herbivores.

 La Luna Restaurant

 If you want a great night out with a to-die-for view to complement your gourmet meal, then come to the top of the posh Gaia Hotel & Reserve and La Luna Restaurant.
 This five-star restaurant earned its accolades through a combination of classic dishes presented artfully, first-class service, and panoramic views of the green blanket of jungle canopy running up to the edge of the Pacific blue.
 It's one of the best panoramas in the entire national park.